Skip to main content

 # Storage configuration

-export CLOUDSTIC_STORE=s3
+export CLOUDSTIC_STORE=s3:my-backup-bucket

 export AWS_ACCESS_KEY_ID=your-access-key